MatsMoll/aligned/README.md

 ## Contract Store

-Aligned collects all the feature views and model contracts in a contract store.
+Aligned collects all the data contracts and model contracts in a contract store.
 You can generate this in a few different ways, and each method serves some different use-cases.

 For experimentational use-cases will the `await ContractStore.from_dir(".")` probably make the most sense.
 However, this will scan the full directory which can lead to slow startup times.

-Therefore, it is also possible to manually add the different feature views and contracts with the following.
+Therefore, it is also possible to manually add the different data contracts and contracts with the following.

 ```python
 store = ContractStore.empty()